Child Enrichment Center

 Illness: Our intent is to provide a healthy environment for each child who attends CEC.
-Please notify the school when your child has a contagious disease or condition which includes but is not limited to: chickenpox, measles, mumps, pink eye, scarlet fever, strep throat, hepatitis, ring worm of the scalp, impetigo, or head lice.
+Please notify the school when your child has a contagious disease or condition which includes but is not limited to: chickenpox, measles, mumps, pink eye, current pandemic illnesses, scarlet fever, strep throat, hepatitis, ring worm of the scalp, impetigo, or head lice.

 NOTE: A DOCTOR’S RELEASE MAY BE REQUIRED IN ORDER FOR YOUR CHILD TO RETURN TO SCHOOL AFTER HAVING ONE OF THESE DISEASES OR CONDITIONS LISTED UNDER “ILLNESS.”
 When there has been a child with a contagious disease or condition in the classroom, CEC will notify parents of this situation.
 Parents will be called to pick up their children immediately when the child is exhibiting one or more of these symptoms:

 Fever: A temperature of 100 degrees or higher taken by mouth or by ear or 99 degrees taken under the arm.
 Your child must be fever free, without medication, for 24 hours prior to returning to school.